danny00747/tfe-report/src/11_gpdr.md

-Chapter 8 : General Data Protection Regulation - GDPR
+Chapter VIII : General Data Protection Regulation - GDPR
 ======================================================

 ## Respect of the private life

-As little data as possible is collected and kept for the website for function as expected to respect GDPR guidelines.
+As little data as possible is collected and kept on the website to respect GDPR guidelines.
-Therefore, none active customers are deleted within 3 days since there is no need to keep their information stored in the database.
+Therefore, inactive customers are deleted within 3 days since there is no need to keep their information stored in the database.

 ```{.java caption="GDPR Example"}